madeleinedaly/future-io/README.md

 ## performing IO actions

 ### `unsafePerform :: IO e a -> ()`
-This will execute the IO.
+This will execute the io.
-If the IO represents an error value, this function will throw.
+If the io represents an error value, this function will throw.
 If this is not what you want, use `IO.prototype.catch`.

 ## IO methods